County Board of Commissioners

 - In the Board Room (Suite 160A) in the lower level of the Government Center

 In May 2016 we began broadcasting online County Board Meetings as they are occurring.
 No decision has been made to permanently broadcast County Board meetings online.
-You are able to watch the County Board Meetings by clicking on the link to: Media Center and look in ’Channels’ for County Board of Commissioner Meeting.
-NOTE: This Channel will only be listed if we are broadcasting a Live Video of the Chisago County Board of Commissioners Meeting.
+You are able to watch the County Board Meetings by clicking on the link to LIVE BROADCAST.
+NOTE: This will only WORK if we are broadcasting a Live Video of the Chisago County Board of Commissioners Meeting.

 Agendas & Minutes